bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 Heilman notes that one application of the work is allowing users today to easily include a backup taproot spending path that can be securely used if quantum resistance is suddenly needed and elliptic curve signature operations on Bitcoin are disabled.
+The work appeared to be inspired in part by several of the authors' [previous research][news301 lamport] into lamport signatures for Bitcoin.

 December concluded with a [poll of developer opinions][news333 covpoll] about selected covenant proposals.

-_Starting in January 2025, Optech will begin summarizing notable research and developments related to covenants, script upgrades, and related chages in a special section published in the first newsletter of each month.
+_Starting in January 2025, Optech will begin summarizing notable research and developments related to covenants, script upgrades, and related changes in a special section published in the first newsletter of each month.
 We encourage everyone working on these proposals to publish anything of interest to our usual [sources][optech sources] so that we write about it._